MPA Mission and Philosophy...be the change

 Evergreen's MPA program provides an intellectual, collaborative and engaged learning environment in which students learn to act as facilitators in defining and pursuing the public interest.
 Key ideas and concepts are presented within the historical, political, social, cultural and economic contexts of public administration.
 At the same time, students will have the opportunity to reflect on their own understanding and experiences in the context of theory.

 Students will develop expertise in both oral and written communication.
 Much of the work takes place in seminars, small group discussions where participants will discover the meaning or significance of assigned readings.
 Students will experience teamwork while working to complete various learning projects.
 They will learn to reason critically, to analyze important dimensions of public service and to understand and take coherent positions on key public administration and policy issues.
 In addition, students will have opportunities to discuss contemporary public issues with practitioners and faculty.
-Students will use their own experiences to integrate theory and practice.
+Students will use their own experiences to integrate theory and practice (Knowledge Skills & Abilities).

 We are Unique